 (b) leaves or ends a journey,

-and who is not in possession of a ticket that is valid for the journey commits an offence.
+and who does not produce a ticket that is valid for the journey to a driver, master or authorised person on demand made at the start or end of the journey or at any time during the journey commits an offence.

 Modified penalty for this subregulation: a fine of $100.

 Penalty for this subregulation: a fine of $500.

-(1A) In proceedings for an offence under subregulation (1), the accused is taken not to have been in possession of a ticket that is valid for the journey (unless the contrary is proved) if —

-(a) it is proved that the accused did not produce a ticket valid for the journey to a driver, master or authorised person on demand made at the start or end of the journey or at any time during the journey; or

-(b) it is proved that the accused used or attempted to make use of a ticket in connection with the journey that was not valid for the journey.
+[(1A) deleted]

 (2) Subregulation (1) does not apply to —

 (a) a person authorised in writing by an authorised person to travel without paying a fare on a public passenger transport service specified in the authorisation; or